bhanu87777/AI-Finance-Dashboard/README.md

   <p>
     <strong>AI-Finance Dashboard:</strong> Built a full-stack responsive Financial Analytics Dashboard using KPI, product, and transaction models.
     Application was developed with <strong>React + TypeScript + Material-UI + Redux Toolkit</strong> on the frontend and <strong>Node.js/Express + MongoDB</strong> on the backend.
+    User authentication (Login/Signup) was implemented using <strong>Firebase Authentication</strong> for secure and seamless access management.
     It visualizes interactive charts (e.g., Profit and Revenue, Campaign and Target) using <strong>Recharts</strong> and leverages a <strong>Linear Regression Machine Learning model</strong> to forecast future company revenue, turning historical data into actionable insights for strategic decision-making.
   </p>